suika2engine/suika2/README.md

 * [See the 2003 version here](https://github.com/ktabata/suika-studio-2003-gpl)

 The author is a pioneer in GUI editor field of visual novel creation.

+## Suika2 Studio 2024 Wasm

+Suika2 Studio 2024 Wasm is a [live demo](https://suika2.com/vls/) IDE for Suika2, available on Web.

 ## Trivia